 - Parasitic infections - eg, malaria, toxoplasmosis.

-- Multisystem systemic diseases - eg, systemic lupus erythematosus (SLE), vasculitis, Henoch-Schönlein purpura, Goodpasture's syndrome, Wegener's granulomatosis.
+- Multisystem systemic diseases - eg, systemic lupus erythematosus (SLE), vasculitis, Henoch-Schönlein purpura, Goodpasture's syndrome, granulomatosis with polyangiitis.

 - Primary glomerular diseases - eg, Berger's disease (IgA nephropathy), membranoproliferative glomerulonephritis.